 OHFA will present 9% LIHTC results on the date indicated in the Program Calendar.
 Following the OHFA Board presentation, a spreadsheet of all 9% LIHTC applications that can move forward to Final Application will be uploaded to the Pending Applications & Funded Projects Website.
-Applicants with 9% LIHTC reservations will receive a Conditional Qualification Letter (CQL) indicating the amount of 9% LIHTCs, gap financing (if applicable), and Housing Development Loan (HDL) reserved (if applicable).
-A CQL is not a funding commitment; a Final Application must be received, and all threshold and underwriting requirements must be met for OHFA to issue a Carryover Allocation.
+Applicants with 9% LIHTC reservations will receive a Conditional Qualification Letter (CQL) indicating the amount of 9% LIHTCs and gap financing (if applicable) reserved.
+A CQL is not a funding commitment; a Final Application must be received and all threshold and underwriting requirements must be met for OHFA to issue a Carryover Allocation.